 All properties need some general repairs from time to time.
-You'll be responsible for any repairs to your property, like any other home owner.
+We'll support you with essential repair costs, up to a value of $\pounds 500$ a year.
+We'll do this for the first 10 years of the lease.
+If the $\pounds 500$ allowance is unused in any one year, it will be rolled over to the following year.
 If you live in an apartment or on a development with shared areas such as corridors or a car park, it's usually our responsibility to arrange the maintenance of these areas.
 The cost of communal repairs is shared by residents and collected through the service charge.
-Details of who's responsible for which repairs are detailed in your lease.
+Some shared ownership leases contain a provision for payment towards specified repairs.
+Please check your lease for details or contact us.